skyelynwaddell/Multiplayer-Game-2023/README.md

 All done :3
 <br><br>
 *to run on a vps, get a debian linux vps and install apache and all dependencies above.* <br>
-*make proxy pass with apache to example a folder called /server on vps linking to the games port which is default 2002* <br>
+*make proxy pass with apache to example a folder called /server on vps that also links the games port which is default 2002* (you will need to google how to create a proxy pass in apache)<br>
-*&& instead of connecting to localhost in gamemaker connect to the ip address followed by the proxypass folder (example 192.168.1.98/server/*
+*&& instead of connecting to localhost in gamemaker connect to the ip address of your server followed by the proxypass folder (example 256.235.233/server/*
+*You can use the build npm function on server.js file with and create an executable file that you can simply run on VPS to start your backend server.
+(Also google how to do this)*